 Upstairs at Kaibo is lauded by locals as the island’s finest restaurant, renowned as regal and refined, where grand plantation house design meets its match in the kitchen.

-When you are all done, you can retreat to a lounging couch while making your way through the cocktail menu at your leisure in Cayman’s most extensive rum bar.
+You will have a spectacular sea view, and when you are all done eating, you can retreat to a lounging couch while making your way through a substantial cocktail menu.

 Try a “Smoking Gun” (which is a cocktail, nothing more sinister)!